Device authentication doesn't replace user authentication. It augments it. Hence the idea behind using identity-enabled

 Traditional access management is meant to allow authorized users, while blocking unauthorized or malicious ones.
 Hardware authentication does the same thing for devices.
 An authorized device, like an authorized user, is trusted: it's confirmed virus and malware free, is patched with up-to-date software, and won't bring anything harmful in, or take anything unauthorized out -- like data -- from the network.

 The heart of identity-enabled device technology is an embedded chip called the Trusted Platform Module (TPM) that comes preinstalled with all the usual accoutrements for authentication, such as passwords, encryption keys and digital certificates.
-The organization behind this hardware-authentication initiative is the
+The organization behind this hardware-authentication initiative is the Trusted Computing Group (TCG), a vendor consortium founded in 2003 to promote the use of vendor-neutral specifications.

 The key to the TPM is its internal firmware, which can't be easily accessed or manipulated, and doesn't need to be programmed again after installation.
 If a device is lost or stolen, the certificate or other authentication credentials can be revoked, like any other authentication credential, and it won't be able to connect again to the network.